elasticio/elasticio.github.io/content/_components/shopify/technical-notes.md

 ## Changelog

+### 1.4.2 (September 15, 2021)

+*   Add Make Raw Request Action
+*   Upgrade to Sailor `2.6.26`

 ### 1.4.1 (November 10, 2020)

 *   Upgrade to sailor 2.6.18
 *   Annual audit of the component code to check if it exposes a sensitive data in the logs
 *   Annual npm vulnerabilities audit

 ### 1.4.0 (Sept 11, 2020)